conradoqg/naivecoin/README.md

 # Naivecoin - a cryptocurrency implementation in less than 1500 lines of code

 ### Motivation
-Cryptocurrencies and smart-contracts on top of a blockchain aren't the most trivial concepts to understand, things like wallets, addresses, block prove-of-work, transactions, and its signatures are ease to understand when they are in a broad context.
+Cryptocurrencies and smart-contracts on top of a blockchain aren't the most trivial concepts to understand, things like wallets, addresses, block prove-of-work, transactions and its signatures, makes more sense when they are in a broad context.
 Inspired by [naivechain](https://github.com/lhartikk/naivechain), this project is an attempt to provide as concise and simple implementation of a cryptocurrency as possible.

 ### What is cryptocurrency
 [From Wikipedia](https://en.wikipedia.org/wiki/Cryptocurrency) : A cryptocurrency (or crypto currency) is a digital asset designed to work as a medium of exchange using cryptography to secure the transactions and to control the creation of additional units of the currency.